microsoft/DynamicTelemetry/docs/docs/Scenarios.Reliability.document.md

 Traditional testing often involves a series of predefined tests that are run in a controlled environment to ensure that the software behaves as expected.
 One crucial aspect of this process is emitting signals.
-Often these signals are the comfortable prematives taught in school - error codes, crashs, or thrown exceptions.
+Often these signals are the comfortable primitives taught in school - error codes, crashs, or thrown exceptions.

 By emitting these signals during testing, developers can monitor the